 Maafa is a Kiswahili term for “disaster” or “terrible occurrence.”
-It is used to describe more than five hundred years of exploitation of Africa through slavery, colonialism, and imperialism.
-A colony is a settlement in one land supported by another land, and imperialism is the practice of building empires to support trade.
+It describes more than five hundred years of exploitation of Africa through slavery, colonialism, and imperialism.
+A colony is a settlement in one land supported by another.
+Imperialism is the practice of building empires to support trade.

-The barbarous “triangle trade” began shortly after Europeans began exploring the west coast of Africa.
-Ships leaving Europe first stopped in Africa where they traded weapons, ammunition, metal, liquor, and cloth for captives taken in wars or raids.
-The ships then traveled to America, where slaves were exchanged for sugar, rum, salt, and other island products.
-The ships completed the triangle loaded with products popular with the European people, and were ready to begin their journey again.
+The brutal “triangle trade” ravaged West Africa from the 16th to the 19th century.
+Ships leaving Europe first stopped in Africa, trading weapons, ammunition, metal, liquor, and cloth for captives taken in wars or raids.
+The ships then traveled to North America and the Caribbean, where colonists exchanged sugar, rum, salt, and other island products for the enslaved people.
+The ships completed the triangle by returning to Europe loaded with products popular with the European people.

 By the 1880s, a “scramble for Africa” occurred.
 Five European powers–Britain, France, Germany, Belgium, and Italy–colonized almost the entire continent by 1900.
 They exploited the great mineral wealth of Africa and sought to expand their borders by moving into the continent.
 The colonial rulers often had little regard for the Africans.
 King Leopold II of Belgium obtained personal title to the Congo in central Africa.
 He forced the native people of what he called the Congo Free State to work in his rubber plants under cruel conditions.
 Every village was required to donate four people a year to work for Leopold.
 Villagers who failed to complete their duties were flogged; others had their hands or heads cut off.
 When the Belgian government learned what was happening, they took Leopold’s grotesque colony from him and made reforms.